 Why are halo settings so popular?

-Based upon the conversations that I’ve had with the women who have consulted me regarding which halo setting to pick, it seems that halo settings are so popular because they women like the extra sparkle provided by the accent diamonds that are set around the center stone in a halo.
+Based on the conversations that I’ve had with the women who have consulted me regarding which halo setting to pick.
+It seems that halo settings are so popular because they like the extra sparkle provided by the accent diamonds that are set around the center stone in a halo.
 Women also seem to like how the extra sparkle created by the hal0 setting makes the center stone appear larger from a distance.

 I definitely am a fan of the Brian Gavin Belle split halo diamond engagement ring, which is pictured above, I got to play with it while I was at Brian Gavin Diamonds last August and thought that the setting was extremely well crafted, exhibited excellent workmanship, and felt comfortable on my finger… well at least as far on my finger as I could get it.

-Another factor which contributes to the overall cost of a halo style engagement ring, is the cost of setting each individual diamond.
+Another factor that contributes to the overall cost of a halo-style engagement ring, is the cost of setting each individual diamond.
 Not only does the jeweler have to shape each prong to create a seat for the diamond to set in, but each diamond has to be set, tightened, and re-tightened throughout the diamond setting process to ensure that the ring is structurally sound.

 One of the things that I noticed while sitting beside the bench jewelers employed by Brian Gavin, is that they take the time to thoroughly polish all the tiny parts of the ring, including the inside of the seats where the diamonds are set, to ensure that the rough edges created by the cutting burrs do not reflect up through the diamonds… it’s a nice touch that the custom jewelers who we used to employ also took the time to do, and it minimizes the effect of the setting upon the appearance of the diamond.